rosanof/guidance-rtb/README.md

 cd ../.. # return to the project root aws codebuild start-build --project-name "rtb-build-project"
 ```
 This will take approximately twenty minutes.
+You can navigate to AWS Console (UI) and find the CodeBuild project named `rtb-build-prpject` and observe the execution of the latest run through the logs.

 Once successful you will see:

     ![Build Success](./images/buildsuccess.png)